-As Prince William, it hasn't stopped people from wondering whether the royal couple will add more kids down the line.
+As Kate Middleton is focusing on the imminent birth of her second child with Prince William, it hasn't stopped people from wondering whether the royal couple will add more kids down the line.

 "I don't think they'll stop at two, so if it isn't a girl this time round, people shouldn't be too disappointed," Kate's uncle Gary Goldsmith tells HELLO! magazine.
 "I'm sure there'll be a girl in the mix at some point.
 As long as the baby is healthy, that is the important thing."